MXNOJBE/F1ConnectX-AndroidApp-Java-XML/README.md

 To get started with F1ConnectX on your Android device, follow these steps:

-1. Download the APK file from (https://mega.nz/file/hntDCQTJ#RvOilx_u-Ddm9t9yx1J6na3lJv_bIpu8iYr1SPhj_Mw)
+1. Download the APK file from (https://mega.nz/file/hntDCQTJ#RvOilx_u-Ddm9t9yx1J6na3lJv_bIpu8iYr1SPhj_Mw) or from here : https://github.com/MXNOJBE/F1ConnectX_AndroidApp/releases/download/beta/F1_ConnectX.apk

 2. Install the APK on your Android device.